hayd/cv/README.md

 :   *Mathematics researcher, tutor and exam supervisor, [Durham University](https://www.dur.ac.uk/mathematical.sciences/).*
     - Researched billiards, hyperbolic geometry and Teichmueller theory.
     - Led classes of 20+ university students.
-Responsible for the construction and delivery of sessions, marking and giving feedback on assessed work (providing 1-1 support), and discussing weekly tasks.
+Responsible for the construction and delivery of sessions, marking and giving feedback on assessed work (providing 1-1 support).
     - Accountable for the setting up and smooth running of undergraduate examinations.
 Took a supervisory role over multiple examinations and issue resolution.